Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 4. UNBOUND_DATA Frame

-The UNBOUND_DATA frame (type=0x2a937388) is used on request or response streams to indicate that all subsequent octets on the stream are interpreted as data.
-This data can represent an HTTP message body or the data stream as defined in Section 3.1 of [HTTP-DGRAM].
+The UNBOUND_DATA frame (type=0x2a937388) is used on CONNECT streams to indicate that all subsequent octets on the stream are interpreted as data.

 4.1.
 Frame Layout